smartweb/Soulmate/readme.md

-#Solitude - An iOS Animotion
+##Solitude - An iOS Animation using RubyMotion

 * This is v0.1 .
 * The code is still quite __shitty__, be careful.